How to Plan for Interest Rate Changes Through 2023

 If you are unable to pay off mortgage debt, try refinancing it.
 This is a good idea for adjustable-rate mortgages and private student loans.
 It’s true that refinancing from a variable rate to a fixed rate might create a slightly higher payment in the short term, you will still reap the benefits when interest rates rise again, and your monthly payments stay the same.

 The bottom line is that it’s important to understand where we are in the economic cycle and where we’re going so that you can take advantage of it and make the most of your money.
-Use the forecasts to help you find a strategy that works best for getting your debts under control in 2021 and beyond.
+Use the forecasts to help you find a strategy that works best for getting your debts under control.

 Related blog posts